 Note: At a minimum, monitoring sites must be included for these waterbodies in agricultural areas, unless otherwise approved by the Executive Officer.
 Monitoring sites may be proposed for addition or modification to better assess the impacts of waste discharges from irrigated lands to surface water.
 These waterbodies are included because they are listed waterbodies on the most recent USEPA approved 303(d) List of Impaired Waters that are associated with areas of agricultural discharge.
 The list is subject to change based on most recent USEPA approved 303(d) List of Impaired Waters and/or other changes approved by the Executive Officer.

 Table MRP-10.
-Surface Receiving Water Quality Monitoring Parameters
+Surface Receiving Water Quality Monitoring Parameters and Frequency